Analog Man Vintage guitar effects

 GregV_SunFace_Jam1.mp3

-Check out his new CD "Tailgate Troubadour" at www.gregv.us
+Check out his music at www.gregvorobiov.com

 Here are some samples of Jim Weider's fuzzface sound, from his 2002 CD "REMEDY".
 This is with our standard germanium Sun Face.
 The song is called Metal Jam.
 Note that you can still hear the guitar clearly, it's not a fuzzed-out sound.
 Of course you can get a much fuzzier sound by cranking the FUZZ knob and the volume knob on your guitar, and if your amp is distorting.
 But this is the basic tone I am striving for with my fuzzes, one that a pro player can use to tailor his sound without losing his signature tone.
 Jim used both Fender and Marshall amps mixed together for this tone.
 He has since upgraded his sunface with our NKT275 transistors which he likes even better.